BioDesign-Automation-Consortium/iwbda-website/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: IWBDA-2025

+  - block: markdown
+    id: submission
+    content:
+      title: Submission Guidelines
+      text: |-
+        Abstracts and workshop proposals must be submitted via [EasyChair](https://easychair.org/conferences/?conf=iwbda25).
+Submissions cannot exceed two pages (excluding figures and tables).
+If you do not have an EasyChair account, please create one by following the instructions specified [here](https://easychair.org/help/account_creation).

+        We encourage abstracts for talks at IWBDA 2025 on ongoing research that may be submitted as a full journal paper later.
+We are currently in talks with ACS Synthetic Biology to set up a special issue on bio-design automation for such extended journal submissions.
+    design:
+      columns: '2'

   - block: contact
     id: contact
     content: